Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Martial Arts Adept (MPMM).md

 aliases: ["Martial Arts Adept"]
 ---
 # Martial Arts Adept
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-172, Volo's Guide to Monsters p.
-216*
+172*

 Martial arts adepts are disciplined monks with extensive training in hand-to-hand combat.
 Some protect monasteries; others travel the world seeking enlightenment or new forms of combat to master.
 A few become bodyguards, trading their combat prowess and loyalty for food and lodging.